viant/bqtail/tail/README.md

 - **Pattern**

-    To derive table name from source path you can use pattern to define regular expression groups referenced by **$X** expression, X is the pattern occurence sequence.
+    To derive table name from source path you can use pattern to define regular expression groups referenced by **$X** expression, X is the pattern occurrence sequence.

+    You can use the following [RegExpr](https://github.com/google/re2/wiki/Syntax) syntax.

     For example the following pattern: "data/(\\d{4})/(\\d{2})/(\\d{2})/.+", extracts 3 groups with $1, $2, and $3 respectively.